markrai/vaultist/README.md

 # Why?

 Vaultist isn't trying to replace every Markdown application.
 It's trying to be the best companion to an existing Markdown vault.
-Most Markdown apps try to do everything: editing, graph views, plugins, canvases, publishing, databases, and more.
-Vaultist takes a different approach.
-It focuses on what you do most often: reading your notes, making quick edits, and getting to your information quickly.
+Most Markdown apps try to do everything.
+Vaultist focuses on what you do most often: reading your notes, making quick edits, and getting to your information quickly.

-It also gives us the freedom to explore ideas that traditional editors rarely prioritize: thoughtful mobile interactions, features the community has requested for years, and workflows that stay out of your way instead of forcing you into them.
+It also gives us the freedom to explore ideas that traditional editors rarely prioritize: features the community has requested for years, and workflows that stay out of your way instead of forcing you into them.

-Vaultist is built on a simple belief: your notes should be yours, and the software that opens them should feel intuitive.
+Our simple belief: your notes should be yours, and the software that opens them should feel intuitive.

 # Quick Start